pdefusco/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 ##### Create Airflow Files Resource

 Just like CDE Spark Jobs, Airflow jobs can leverage CDE Files Resources in order to load files including datasets or runtime parameters.
-A CDE Files Resource named "Airflow_Files_Resource" containing the "my_file.txt" has already been created for all participants.
+A CDE Files Resource named "Airflow-Files-Shared" containing the "my_file.txt" has already been created for all participants.

 ##### Create Airflow Job